ritheesh4/brad-js/head_first_js/README.md

   - A variable dones not hold the object iteslf, but it holds somethings like a pointer.
 And, in JavaScript we do not really know what is inside a reference variable, We do know that whatever it is, it points to our object.
   - When we use dot notation, the JavaScript onterpreter takes care of using ht e reference to get the object and then accesses its propterties for us.
+6. You can add functions directly to an object. example :let fiat = {
+                        make: "Fiat",
+                        model: "500",
+                        year: 1957,
+                        color: "Medium Blue",
+                        passengers: 2,
+                        convertible: false,
+                        mileage: 88000,
+                        drive: function() {
+                        alert.log("Zoom zoom!");
+                      }
+            };
+7. This property is used("this") in JavaScript inside of an object, there is how the property of an object accesses in other places inside of that object.

+8. Method is just a function that's been assigned to property name in an object.

+9. The value of this is et to th eobject when you call the method.
+SO when you call fiat.start()